otherted/findfieldvalue/README.md

-# findfieldvalue_oracle
+# findfieldvalue
-PL/SQL script to find a value in an Oracle database by searching tables and columns
+PL/SQL script to find a value in a PeopleSoft database by searching all records and fields.

 This script works for ORACLE environments.
 There is also an SQR version, but the functionality is more limited.